Cinema: The Perks of Being A Wallflower 8/10

 Plot: a young, introvert teenage boy becomes friends with two school seniors who begin to change his life.

-The 1999 book of the same title was written by Stephen Chbosky; being both the director and author of its source material is incredibly rare in Hollywood however it works perfectly well here.
+Hollywood however it works perfectly well here.
 The Perks of Being A Wallflower is a strangely simplistic tale of our young Charlie (Logan Lerman), who becomes friends with the eccentric Sam (Emma Watson) and Patrick (Ezra Miller).
 Though the tale is incredibly easy to follow, the characters are all fantastic – with all three leads coming across as incredibly warm, uplifting and brave during some extremely tough times.

 Logan Lerman plays the much anticipated role of Charlie very well; whilst he doesn’t look quite as timid and pathetic as you’d imagine, his portrayal is top-notch from beginning to end.
 Emma Watson shines here also; in her first proper, main post-Potter role, she is incredibly funny and electric, shining specifically during the more emotional scenes.
 Ezra Miller, best known for his mad role in We Need To Talk About Kevin, plays a role completely different to his norm, stealing some of the most comedic scenes of the film.